GeorgesAlkhouri/nvim-aider/README.md

   }
 ```

+After installing, run `:Aider health` to check if everything is set up correctly.

 ## ⚙️ Configuration

 There is no need to call setup if you don't want to change the default options.